The Harley Street Academy of Advanced Endodontics

 From 100+ Google Reviews

-I was booked in very promptly (same day, in fact immediately) after I contacted the practice explaining that I was in severe pain.
-I was brought back the next day in the dentist’s and nurse’s lunch hour to relieve my situation.
+Angus Hilleary2025-02-12 Extremely professional service.
+I was kept informed at every step and the procedure was swift and painless.
+Many thanks.
+Ozlem Thompson2025-02-11 Dr. Kahan is an exceptional professional with a great sense of humor.
+He combines expertise with a warm and approachable manner, making every visit a positive experience.
+His professionalism and knowledge are outstanding, and he genuinely cares about his patients.
+Highly recommended!
+Gus Gazzard2025-02-11 Clear, comprehensive, balanced explanation that put my son at his ease despite a difficult clinical situation Joe Soares2025-01-31 I found Richard Kahan very easy going, consultative and very focused on my needs also he was very structured on detailed explanations.
+Thoroughly knowledgeable and helpful.
+Ivana K2025-01-27 Kind, friendly and skilled staff, would highly recommend.
+Ian Beider2025-01-23 I was booked in very promptly (same day, in fact immediately) after I contacted the practice explaining that I was in severe pain.
+I was brought back the next day in the dentist's and nurse's lunch hour to relieve my situation.
 Very impressive and very much appreciated.
 I also received follow up communication after the appointment to enquire how I was.
 Overall all staff at the practice were very caring.
+Rachel Schreiber2025-01-16 Amazing Service, Amazing Staff, Very Helpful Meilech Neumann2025-01-13 Amazing!

 Combining Cutting-Edge Technology with Decades of Experience

-From our prestigious location on Harley Street, we offer unparalleled endodontic care, ensuring every tooth gets its fighting chance.
+From our clinic on Harley Street, we offer unparalleled endodontic care, ensuring every tooth gets its fighting chance.

-Simultaneously, our Academy reshapes dental education, moulding a new generation of dentists who embody excellence and care, and who value continuous learning.
+Simultaneously, our Academy reshapes dental education, moulding a new generation of dentists who embody excellence and care.

 With cutting-edge technology and an unwavering commitment to patient care, we’re setting a new standard for endodontics in the UK.